J4NN0/j4nn0-b0t/README.md

     import sqlite3

-and I also suggest you to download [DB Browser for SQLite](https://sqlitebrowser.org) to easly manage (create, delete, modify and much more) the database.
+and I also suggest you to download [DB Browser for SQLite](https://sqlitebrowser.org) to easly manage (create, read, delete, modifiy, etc.) the databases.

 # BOT usage